micsh/Behavioral-Cloning-P3/README.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
+* video.mp4 containing the video of the car driving it-self on track-one
 * README.md summarizing the work and results

 ##### To run in autonomous mode, simply run the server as following: